City of Portland Single Sort Recycling

 What NOT to put in the cart.

-Yes -- Crews will only be collecting recyclables in the cart.
-Do not place materials in a blue bin or loose on the ground.
-Cardboard must be broken down to fit inside of the tote with the lid closed.
+No, crews will only be collecting recyclables IN the cart.
+Do not place materials in an old blue bin or loose on the ground.
+Cardboard must be broken down for everything to fit inside of the tote with the lid closed.

-I live in a multi-unit building, will we get more than one cart?
+I live in a multi-unit building, do we have more than one cart?

 Multi-unit buildings will receive multiple larger carts depending on building size.
 Buildings with 5-7 units will receive 2 carts, buildings with 8-10 units will receive 3 carts.
 Townhouse condos that have signed up for City trash and recycling service will receive one per townhouse.
 Buildings that do not have City service will not get a cart.